About Us

 ProJenX was built on a purposeful collaboration between the nonprofit organization Project ALS and the early-stage venture capital firm Medical Excellence Capital, alongside renowned researchers from Columbia University.

 Emily Lowry is the Director of Internal Operations at the Project ALS Therapeutics Core at Columbia (the Core), where she designs and coordinates ALS drug screening efforts, and oversees the day-to-day work of the Core’s scientific team.
-In this role, Dr. Lowry develops novel approaches to ALS drug discovery, optimization, and evaluation.
+Dr. Lowry develops novel approaches to ALS drug discovery, optimization, and evaluation.
 She also works closely with the broader Columbia and Project ALS teams to establish scientific collaborations with outside academic and industry partners.
 Dr. Lowry received a PhD in Neurobiology and Genetics from The Rockefeller University and conducted postdoctoral research in the lab of Hynek Wichterle at Columbia University.

 Brent R. Stockwell, Ph.D. is Chair of the Department of Biological Science, and a Professor in the Departments of Biological Science and Chemistry, at Columbia University.
 He has been teaching biochemistry for 16 years at Columbia University, and is the advisor to biochemistry majors.
 His research involves the discovery of small molecules that can be used to understand and treat cancer and neurodegeneration, with a focus on biochemical mechanisms governing cell death.
 These interdisciplinary investigations led to new methods of small molecule drug discovery, and the discovery of a new form of cell death known as ferroptosis.
 He has received numerous awards, including a Burroughs Wellcome Fund Career Award at the Scientific Interface, a Beckman Young Investigator Award, an HHMI Early Career Scientist Award, the BioAccelerate NYC Prize, the Lenfest Distinguished Columbia Faculty Award, the Great Teacher of Columbia College Award from the Society of Columbia Graduates, and an NCI R35 Outstanding Investigator Award.
 He has given >100 seminars around the world, trained >100 students, technicians and postdoctoral scientists, published >150 scientific articles, been awarded 20 US patents, and received >50 research grants for >$40 million.
 He founded the biopharmaceutical companies CombinatoRx Incorporated, Inzen Therapeutics, and Nevrox Limited, and is the author of The Quest for the Cure: The Science and Stories Behind the Next Generation of Medicines.